-h.
-Determination of Secondary Effects on the Aquatic Ecosystem.
-N/A a.
-No significant adaptations of the Section 404(b)(1) guidelines were made relative to this evaluation.

-III.
-FINDING OF COMPLIANCE FOR MISSISSIPPI RIVER BENDWAY WEIR CONSTRUCTION AT FAIR LANDING b.
-The purpose of this project is to create a safer navigation channel for towboats in the Mississippi River by reducing the strong drafting currents that presently exist.
+- a.
+No significant adaptations of the Section 404(b)(1) guidelines were made relative to this evaluation. - b.
+The purpose of this project is to create a safer navigation channel in the Mississippi River by reducing the strong drafting currents that presently exist.
 Continued towboat navigation through this hazardous Mississippi River bend increases the risk of an accident.
 Barges could break loose and block safe navigation of the river.
 Some barges could sink.
 If hazardous or toxic materials are involved, serious concerns for public safety could arise.
-Adverse environmental impacts could also incur.

-c.
-Section 401 water quality certification has been requested from the State of Arkansas.

-d.
-The proposed project is part of the Channel Improvement Program for the Mississippi River and Tributaries Project.
-The potential for adverse effects on the interior least tern, pallid sturgeon, and fat pocketbook mussel resulting from this program, including bendway weir construction, are addressed in the 2013 formal consultation with the USFWS, pursuant to Section 7 of the Endangered Species Act.
+Adverse environmental impacts could also incur. - c.
+A request to modify the Section 401 water quality certification received last year for the downstream weirs (ADEQ No. 20170333 dated 12 September 2017) was requested from the State of Arkansas for these 3 additional weirs. - d.
+The proposed project is part of the Channel Improvement Program for the MR&T Project.
+The potential for adverse effects on the interior least tern, pallid sturgeon, and fat pocketbook mussel resulting from this program, including bendway weir construction, are addressed in the 2013 formal consultation with the USFWS, pursuant to Section 7 of the ESA.
 The proposed activities are not likely to jeopardize the continued existence of the interior least tern, pallid sturgeon, and fat pocketbook mussel.
-The USFWS has been coordinated with, and requirements of Section 7 of the Endangered Species Act (ESA) have been fulfilled.
-However, obligations under Section 7 of the ESA will be reconsidered if new information reveals that the proposed action may affect listed species in a manner or to an extent not previously considered, the proposed action is subsequently modified to include activities which were not considered during this review, or new species are listed or critical habitat designated that might be affected by the proposed action. e.
+The USFWS has been coordinated with, and requirements of Section 7 of the ESA have been fulfilled.
+However, obligations under Section 7 of the ESA will be reconsidered if new information reveals that the proposed action may affect listed species in a manner or to an extent not previously considered, the proposed action is subsequently modified to include activities which were not considered during this review, or new species are listed or critical habitat designated that might be affected by the proposed action. - e.
 The proposed work will not significantly affect human health and welfare, the municipal water supply, or commercial or sport fishing.
 No long-term impacts on plankton communities; breeding, spawning, or nursery habitats; or shellfish areas are expected.
 There are no wetlands present in the un-vegetated Mississippi River channel; however, it is still considered waters of the United States and subject to Clean Water Act regulations.
 No other special aquatic sites are located in the proposed work areas.